-There is a HUGE difference between a run of the mill masturbation session and a sacred self-pleasure session.
+There is a HUGE difference between a run of the mill masturbation session and a sacred self-pleasure/solo sexual healing session.

-Not that there is anything wrong at all with regular ole masturbation, but if that is all you have ever experienced you are very much missing out on the powerful healing aspects of your solo sexy time.
+Not that there’s anything wrong at all with regular ole masturbation, but if that is all you have ever experienced you are very much missing out on the powerful healing aspects of your solo sexy time.

 Solo self-pleasure has been a foundation of Buddhist sexual Tantra from the beginning.
 There are numerous texts in this tradition which refer to practitioners cultivating their “sexual fire” for advanced solo sexual practices which are referred to as “the inner yogas”.